 Some courses are regularly scheduled into different rooms and buildings on different days of the week.
 This situation includes the laboratory and lecture sessions mentioned above, but it also includes, for example, the section of Geography 400 which meets in Room 100 in Building 100 on Monday and Friday and Room 200 of Building 4 on Wednesday (all three being recitation or lecture periods).
 A separate entry must be completed for each separate meeting place.
-The succeeding entries should duplicate the first entry in all respects except: (1) the proper building and room number should be shown in column 7 through 16, (2) when meeting times also change, the proper beginning and ending times of the periods of instruction should be shown in column 45-48 and 50-53, (3) the proper day of the week should be shown in columns 55 through 61.
-Additionally, the first and all succeeding entries except the last entry should contain as asterisk () in column 79.
-Do not place an asterisk in column 79 for the last entry for the course.
+The succeeding entries should duplicate the first entry in all respects except: (1) the proper building and room number should be shown in the Building Number field and Room Number field, (2) when meeting times also change, the proper beginning and ending times of the periods of instruction should be shown in the Time Class Begins field and Time Class Ends field, (3) the proper day of the week should be shown in the Day of Week on Which Class Meets field.